Dropboy/Slave-to-the-Algorithm/Week 1 - Intro to Processing.md

 ![Image of Line](https://github.com/Dropboy/Slave-to-the-Algorithm/blob/Journal/Images%20and%20Resources/Week%201/Line.png)

-After making a simple line we then began experimenting with changing colours when a key is being pressed, and generating shapes, particularly ellipses, when the mouse cursor is moved.
-This generated a very interesting yet crazy
+After making a simple line we then began experimenting with changing colours when a key is being pressed, as well as ellipses being created when the mouse cursor is moved.
+This generated a very interesting yet crazy canvas with lots of colours and ellipses.